box/developer.box.com/content/guides/box-ai/ai-tutorials/generate-text.md

 # Generate text with Box AI

 <Message type="notice">
-Box AI API is available to all Enterprise Plus and Enterprise Advanced customers.
+Box AI API is available to all customers Business and above.

 </Message>